saikiran40cs/seleniumwebdriveradvanced/extentreports/42-sample-extent-reports.md

-# Sample Extent Reports
+# Extent Reports

 ---

 Extent Reports is a multi-format reporting library for Java Developers which creates an interactive HTML report, an email report, and also provides real-time log information.
 The ExtentAPI also integrates with the ExtentX server to provide in-depth views of your tests.Extent addresses the reporting issues in TestNG.

 Below is the code which can be used to run tests

 ```
 package code;